Books for Sanctuary

 Books, Reading Groups and working with libraries are great ways of engaging people to think and talk about the issues around asylum.
 Here too is a leaflet from Newcastle Libraries in partnership with City of Sanctuary.

-And of course we celebrate Libraries of Sanctuary as contribution to the culture of welcome.
+And of course we celebrate Libraries of Sanctuary for their contribution to the culture of welcome.

 Plays for Sanctuary